HyperJB/brighte_tech_test/README.md

 Any compromises/shortcuts you made due to time considerations.
 ---
+- Done most logic in one controller (would have separated some of the logic if had more time)
 - Used KnpPaginatorBundle for pagination
 - Almost no styling on page, only used a few styling with the use of Bootstrap
 - Didn't add any messages such as "item has been added","item deleted" etc.
 - Cut back on commenting due to time
+- Didn't do any Unit testing before hand
 - Didn't spend much time on Functional Test with PHPUnit Test
 - Used Symfony/website-skeleton as base, so it would give me most of the bundles I needed